ACzarto/SO3_Lie_Algebra_and_Lie_Group_Functions/README.md

 - $\log$ denotes the matrix logarithm map from $SO(3)$ to $\mathfrak{so}(3)$;
 - $Log$ denotes the logarithm map in vector form (vee representation).

-The main challenge with this formulation is that the $SO(3)$ manifold is non-linear and compact, meaning that a straight linear combination of rotation matrices (the arithmetic mean) generally results in a matrix that violates the orthogonality constraint, $\mathbf{R}^T\mathbf{R} = \mathbf{I}$.
+One of the challenges with this formulation is that the $SO(3)$ manifold is non-linear and compact, meaning that a straight linear combination of rotation matrices (the arithmetic mean) generally results in a matrix that violates the orthogonality constraint, $\mathbf{R}^T\mathbf{R} = \mathbf{I}$.
 Thus, instead of the traditional Euclidean mean, we require the definition of the Karcher mean:

 $$\mathbf{\hat{R}} = \arg\min_{\mathbf{R} \in SO(3)} \sum_{i=1}^N \Vert \text{logm}(\mathbf{R}^T \mathbf{R}_i) \Vert^2_F$$

 And in this case, we use the Frobenius norm of the matrix $||*||_F$.

 Since there is no closed-form analytical solution to minimize this sum of squared geodesic distances, $\mathbf{\hat{R}}$ must be computed iteratively using a Riemmanian Gradient Descent algorithm on the manifold.

-This is the last algorithm of this repository.
+The repository also contains other functions for calculating the covariance matrix in the presence of Lie group-valued states.